supunvimukthi/Encryption-ProductCipher/README.md

 - git clone this repository.
 - cd into the project folder.
-- change text in the TexttoEncrypt.txt file which will be encrypted.
+- change text in the TextToEncrypt.txt file which will be encrypted.
 - go to dist folder and run the jar file or cd into dist foler and run **java -jar "Product_Cipher.jar"**
 - enter a key of your choosing and encrypted text will be displayed